survivejs/webpack-book/manuscript/styling/02_separating_css.md

 The current solution doesn't allow us to cache CSS.
 In some cases, we might suffer from a **Flash of Unstyled Content** (FOUC).
 FOUC happens because the browser will take a while to load JavaScript and the styles would be applied only then.
 Separating CSS to a file of its own avoids the problem by letting the browser to manage it separately.

 Webpack provides a means to generate a separate CSS bundles using [ExtractTextPlugin](https://www.npmjs.com/package/extract-text-webpack-plugin).
-It is able to aggregate multiple CSS files into one.
-For this reason it comes with a loader that handles the extraction process.
+It can aggregate multiple CSS files into one.
+For this reason, it comes with a loader that handles the extraction process.
 The plugin then picks up the result aggregated by the loader and emits a separate file.

 Due to this process, ExtractTextPlugin comes with overhead during the compilation phase.
 It won't work with Hot Module Replacement (HMR) by design.
 Given we are using it only for production, that won't be a problem.

-T> This same technique can be used with other assets, like templates, too.
+T> This same technique can be employed with other assets, like templates, too.

 W> It can be potentially dangerous to use inline styles within JavaScript in production as it represents an attack vector. **Critical path rendering** embraces the idea and inlines the critical CSS to the initial HTML payload improving perceived performance of the site.
-It is discussed at the next chapter in detail.
+It is discussed in the next chapter in detail.

-In limited contexts inlining a small amount of CSS can be a viable option to speed up the initial load (less requests).
+In limited contexts inlining a small amount of CSS can be a viable option to speed up the initial load (fewer requests).

 ## Setting Up `ExtractTextPlugin`